Internship & Career Experience Grant

 Career Development and Storytelling

-In exchange for receiving a grant for living and travel expenses accrued during the timeframe of an unpaid experience, students are required to participate in career development activities, such as resume review and written experience reflection.
-It is also required for grant recipients to participate in donor appreciation, storytelling practices, and assessment on the program and experience.
+In exchange for receiving a grant for living and travel expenses accrued during the timeframe of an unpaid/underpaid experience, students are encouraged to participate in career development activities, such as resume review and Canvas module utilization.
+Additionally, recipients are required to participate in donor appreciation, storytelling practices, and assessment on the program and experience.
+This includes responding to requests from program management or any staff of the development & Alumni Relations department for interviews, thank-you notes, etc. This requirement will be on an as-needed basis and will not require substantial time or effort, but will go a long way to support the continued financial support of this program.

-- Enrolled full-time as an undergraduate student in the semester directly following their experience (students graduating are not eligible for a grant)
+- Enrolled full-time as an undergraduate student in the term directly following their experience (students graduating and graduate students are not eligible for a grant)

-- Pursuing an unpaid or underpaid experience in a traditionally not for profit industry, an industry experiencing economic difficulties resulting in less resource for interns, or an experience requiring significant financial burden based on location, work and safety requirements, etc.
+- Pursuing an unpaid or underpaid experience requiring significant financial burden based on location, work and safety requirements, etc.

 - Pursuing an opportunity outside of the University of Delaware as there are other funding sources for research, study abroad and other University-based opportunities

 - Pursuing an internship/experience with a supervisor or main point of contact to provide confirmation of application information and timeline for student opportunity

 - Pursuing an opportunity with an organization not related to any family business or role directly related or supervised by a direct relative.
 Organizations must also not be owned or operated by the student themselves.

 - Requiring assistance in paying for their needs as part of participating in a professional experience.
 The grant may fund budget items directly related to the professional experience such as housing, food, travel, etc. The grant does not provide funding to supplement income lost in spending less time in a separate paying position.